 e) We will collect and use information about you when you use our mobile apps.
 This may include identity data, contact data, transaction data, device data, usage data, location data (if you wish to use this particular feature, you will be asked to consent to your data being used for this purpose and you can withdraw your consent at any time by disabling location data in your settings).
 It will also include any text you enter into the journal on the app and photographs which you add to the app.

 f) We may collect and use information from various sources in connection with the marketing and advertising of our services.
-This may include your contact details (and your marketing preferences) to contact you with certain marketing messages (e.g. marketing emails).
+This may include your contact details (and your marketing preferences) to contact you by post, email, SMS or telephone with certain information about our offering that we think may be of interest to you (e.g. our latest travel news, inspiration from our experts and our latest offers).
 We may also use data we collect from you (either directly or via our website or advertising) to help us to measure the effectiveness of our advertising and to establish what does and doesn’t interest you.

-We rely on your consent to contact you directly about our offering.
+Where required by applicable law, we rely on your consent to contact you directly about our offering.
 In other scenarios in carrying out efficient and appropriate marketing and advertising for our services, we will rely on our legitimate interests, whilst always ensuring that your rights are protected.
-You can withdraw your consent or opt out of our direct marketing at any time though by clicking the 'unsubscribe' option in any marketing email or by emailing email@example.com.
+You can withdraw your consent or opt out of our direct marketing at any time though by clicking the 'unsubscribe' option in any marketing email, by responding “STOP” to any SMS message, or by emailing firstname.lastname@example.org.

 g) We may collect your contact details when you enter competitions or promotions, or complete surveys.